islahh/jsnad-certification-prep/5_asynchronous-control-flow.md

   console.log(contents.toString());
 };

-// Parallel Execution (it runs concurrently in the background on the libuv thread pool, but looks parallel on js) const files = [bigFile, mediumFile, smallFile] const readersPromises = files.map((file) => readFile(file)) Promise.all(readersPromises)
+// "Parallel Execution" (it runs concurrently in the background on the libuv thread pool, but looks parallel on js) const files = [bigFile, mediumFile, smallFile] const readersPromises = files.map((file) => readFile(file)) Promise.all(readersPromises)